tuaris/meteor-freebsd/README.md

 # Meteor Installer for FreeBSD

 This is a set of scripts and patches to install the latest version of Meteor on FreeBSD 10.3 64-bit.
+For detailed instrcutions please see http://www.unibia.com/unibianet/freebsd/install-meteor-freebsd

 ## Dependencies